-

 Office No. 2202, Floor 22, Al Tabarak Tower, Al Mamzar, Sharjah, UAE

-India is an overcrowded country with a lack of educational
+overcrowded country with a lack of educational infrastructure and resources.

-facilities, an industry-aligned curriculum, and top-notch faculty are widely
+industry-aligned curriculum, and top-notch faculty are widely available to

-available to students.
-But these are not the only factors contributing to the
+students.
+But these are not the only factors contributing to the increasing

 Europe—Germany.